The Triple Crown of Backpacking: A “Mini” Version

 So, if the logistics of a 2,000 mile hike are impossible for you this year, don’t fret.
 There are viable options to have a life changing experience without abandoning the life you already have.
 These shorter options are achievable, yet still epic.
 Fair warning though.
 Once you pick one and hike it, your bucket list may get longer.
 Perhaps it will even include the Triple Crown; just a Junior Version.

 There are Guthook phone Apps available for all three trails.
 Additional planning information that I found useful can be found at websites from the Colorado Trail Foundation, Green Mountain Club and the National Park Service.
-In addition, there are many books written about each trail and one about all three that I’m rather partial to.
+In addition, there are many books written about each trail as well as one book about all three trails (pictured below) that I’m rather partial to.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!